 Bioinformatics Team Leader

 As part of his MSc, he obtained a placement in the Bioinformatics Department of the Wellcome Sanger Institute.
 This furthered his interest in applying computer science to biological problems, particularly the analysis, storage and classification of DNA sequences.
 From here he moved to Cancer Research UK and started working on a reference database for the sequences of genes most important to a successful transplant.
 This work was done in collaboration with the EMBL-European Bioinformatics Institute with whom he still collaborates today.
-He is also an honorary Senior Research Associate at the Cancer Institute at University College London.
+He is also an honorary Lecturer at the Cancer Institute of University College London.

 - Dr Neema P Mayor BSc, PhD, Head of Immunogenetics Research

 - Dr Thomas R Turner BSc, PhD, Senior Post-Doctoral Research Scientist